allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 - Introduction to statstics by [Dr. Jeff Leek](http://jtleek.com/index.html)

-- Introduction to ML/AI (Sara Ranjbar or Marrtin)
+- Introduction to ML/AI by Dr. Sara Ranjbar

-- BioEthics of ML/AI by Emma Jardas
+- Bioethics of ML/AI by Emma Jardas

 ## Wednesday 8th